qubic/core/doc/contributing.md

   Examples: `BitArray`, `UInt8`, `RequestContractIPO`.
   Exceptions: structs of inputs, outputs, and locals of contract functions and procedures must be named `[NAME]_inputs`, `[NAME]_outputs`, and `[NAME]_locals` with `NAME` being the name of the corresponding contract function or procedure.

 - **Variables** are named similar to types, but starting with a lower case letter.
-Each additional word after the first starts with a capital letter.
+Each additional word after the first starts with a capital letter, without separating words by underscores.
   Examples: `numberOfTransactions`, `thisIsAVariable`.
   Special cases:

   - **Member variables of classes** may begin with an underscore `_`.
-    In member functions, this helps to clarify that the referenced variable belongs is an object member variable.
+    In member functions, this helps to clarify that the referenced variable is an object member variable.
 Example: `_contractIndex`.
     Member variables of structs without member functions should not begin with an underscore, because they are accessed via `object.member` or `pointer->member` anyway.

   - **Global variables** may begin with the prefix `g` in order to clarify its global scope.
 Example: `gTickNumberOfComputors`.